History

 Garden State’s Top Historic Gardens and Estates

-April 14th is National Garden Day every year, so make sure you get out there and enjoy observing nature’s beauty!
+April 14th is National Garden Day, so make sure you get out there and enjoy our Garden State’s beauty (and history)

 This is an Interactive Map of the best historic gardens in New Jersey.
 Save this page as a shortcut on your phone and visit as many as possible.
 Spring is the most beautiful time in the Garden State.
 In the comments section at the end of the post, let us know if you have a favorite (and why).